Inca Trail to Machu Picchu, 2024

 Not all routes are direct.
 Sometimes they take you through caves.

-Approaching our next Incan site, agricultural terraces.
+Approaching our next Incan site, Intipata, which served as agricultural terraces.

 These farming terraces were built on different levels to help new crops acclimate to different altitudes.
 Genius!